 Tampa Electric Company (TECO) helps to illuminate the sunshine state when the sun is not shining.
 The company transmits and distributes electricity in a 2,000-square mile service territory in West Central Florida (including Tampa).
-Its Tampa Electric division provides electric service to more than 678,000 customers and has a generating capacity of about 4,700 MW.
-The TECO Energy subsidiary also operates four fossil-fueled power plants and distributes natural gas to 340,000 customers through its Peoples Gas unit.
+Its Tampa Electric division provides electric service to about 720,000 customers and has a generating capacity of more than 4,700 MW.
+The TECO Energy subsidiary also operates four fossil-fueled power plants and distributes natural gas to more than 360,000 customers through its Peoples Gas unit.
 Other services include residential surge protection and the trimming of trees interfering with power lines.
 TECO Energy was acquired by Canada's Emera in 2016.

 Tampa Electric serves nearly customers in West Central Florida.
 Its West Central Florida service area includes all of Hillsborough County and parts of Pasco, Pinellas, and Polk counties.
 Peoples Gas System has operations in Florida's major metropolitan areas.